French cruiser Guichen (1897): Service history

 On 17 April, Guichen was transferred to the Northern Squadron, based in the English Channel, though she remained there only briefly.
 On 23 June, she was ordered to East Asia in response to the Boxer Uprising in Qing China.
 By early 1901, eight other cruisers were assigned to the station.
 Fighting continued in Zhili province into February.
 With the fighting in China having been suppressed by late in the year, Guichen returned to France, arriving on 17 October, having traveled in company with the armored cruiser Amiral Charner.
-In 1902, Guichen took part in a visit of President Émile Loubet in Petersburg in Russia (along with Montcalm and smaller ships), and in 1903 she caried President Loubet to Dover.
+In 1902, Guichen took part in a visit of President Émile Loubet in Petersburg in Russia (along with Montcalm and smaller ships), and in 1903 she carried President Loubet to Dover.
 She returned to service with the Northern Squadron in 1903, which was kept in commission for six months of the year.
 She remained in the unit in 1904, but later that year, she was decommissioned so her crew could be used to commission the new armored cruiser Amiral Aube.

 The ship returned to service for another tour in East Asia in 1905; during this period, her crew observed the Russian Second Pacific Squadron pass through Cam Ranh Bay in French Indochina in May on its way to the Battle of Tsushima of the Russo-Japanese War.
+On 9 May, the ship carried the order for the Russian fleet to leave Vân Phong Bay.
 By 1906, Guichen had become the flagship of the Naval Division of the Far East and Western Pacific.
 She lost her center mast, broken on 25 June, during coaling in Chefoo.
 She served as the flagship until 15 August, when D'Entrecasteaux arrived to relieve her.
 Guichen returned to France later that year.
 By 1911, Guichen had been assigned to the Reserve Division of the Northern Squadron, along with the armored cruisers Dupetit-Thouars, Gueydon, Montcalm, Jeanne d'Arc, and Kléber.
 The unit was based in Brest.
 Guichen served as a training ship for sail makers and carpenters at Brest in 1912 and 1913.